Thu December 6, 2012

 ERLICH: Protestors say they will gather peacefully Friday on a major road leading to the capital.
 But they fear an attack by government forces.
 Reese Erlich for NPR News.

 CORNISH: The Pulitzer Center on Crisis Reporting provided a grant to Reese Erlich for reporting from Bahrain.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.